wgnhs/springs-data/README.md

 ## Development
-This project requires NodeJS 8+ installed on your development system.
+This project requires [NodeJS 8+](https://nodejs.org/) installed on your development system.
+We recommend using the latest LTS version.

 ### Setup
 ```